Willow Dawn Becker

 The highest concentration of jobs for forensic scientists tend to be in more densely populated areas.
 New Mexico consist of large swaths of rural land that is not densely populated (the state is ranked 45th in the U.S. for population density), therefore most of the forensic science jobs are likely to be concentrated in cities like Albuquerque and Las Cruces, which are the two most populous cities.

 Both graduate and undergraduate studies in forensic science are available in New Mexico.
-Upon successfully completing high school, as well as any general education prerequisites, student can apply to any of the following programs in the state:
+Upon successfully completing high school, as well as any general education prerequisites, students can apply to any of the following programs in the state:

 It should certainly be noted that even those programs that take place online may require hands-on laboratory experience prior to graduation.
 While distance learning can be extremely effective in many ways, there are some career prerequisites that require a student’s physical presence.